carlossg/rollouts-plugin-metric-ai/README.md

 - **"Agent mode requires namespace and podName"**: Ensure both fields are provided in the AnalysisTemplate
 - **"Kubernetes Agent health check failed"**: Check if the agent is running and accessible
 - **"Failed to analyze with kubernetes-agent"**: Check agent logs and network connectivity
-- **Fallback to default mode**: The plugin automatically falls back to default mode if agent mode fails
+- **Analysis fails in agent mode**: The plugin will fail the analysis if agent mode is configured but the agent is unavailable.
+Check the prerequisites above.

 # Testing